Thursday, January 30, 2025

 "I'm not saying you have to, but would you please at least think about it?”
 Robert pleaded.

-If it were anyone else asking, Alicia would've stood her ground.
+If it were anyone else asking, Alicia would have stood her ground.
 "If he stays on his side of the house, he's the next tenant's problem, but my side belongs to me.
 Okay?"

 Robert sighed, not fully satisfied with the answer but unwilling to press the issue.
 "Alright, I'm going to have one more look around, then you can follow me in your car to the new place?"
 Alicia nodded.
 His eyes met hers as his face lifted in gratitude.
-"I really appreciate all your help despite the long drive."
+"I really appreciate all your help.
+I know it's a long drive."

 She gave Robert a one-armed hug and replied, "It's 40 minutes.
-And remember you helped clean up after the break-in, and you took care of the burial.
+And anyway, you helped clean up after the break-in, and you took care of the, um... the burial.
 I appreciate it."
 Robert nodded.
 "So if you ever move again, don't bother with the amateurs.
 Give me a call."

 "You're welcome," answered Robert.
-"And I mean it.
+"And thank you.
+I mean it.
 I couldn't have done this without you."

-They enjoyed a moment of contented silence.
+They enjoyed a moment of contented silence in each other's company.
 Alicia nodded back in agreement, "Same."

 * * * * *